 values without having to deploy new code.
 You can build your own feature toggle service, deploy an open source feature

-toggle service such as growthbook or Flagsmith], or you could use a managed feature toggle service such as Split or
+toggle service such as GrowthBook or Flagsmith, or you could use a managed feature toggle service such as Split or

 LaunchDarkly (full list).

-It might not be obvious, but the humble if-statement, combined with a feature toggle check, unlocks a superpower: you can now commit and regularly merge code, even before it’s done.
-This is because of the following key property of feature toggles:
+can now commit and regularly merge code, even before it’s done.
+This is because of the following key property of

 The default value for all feature toggles is off.